InsideLoop/InsideLoop/doc/LinearAlgebra.rst

   where :cpp:`n1` is the size of the array :cpp:`x` and the number of columns of the matrix :cpp:`A`.
-Again, those dimensions are checked at runtime and will abort if there is a problem in debug mode.
+Again, those dimensions are checked at runtime and will abort if there is a problem when in debug mode.

   .. code-block:: cpp